-Since we have identified the upper loop bounds via our profiling, we have chosen very simple and efficient dependence testers: the Banerjee's Extended GCD(Greatest Common Divisor) test [8] and the Single Variable Per Constraint Test [4].
-Currently, we have found these sufficient for our small benchmarks, but we can easily add further tests as needed.
+Since we have identified the upper loop bounds via our profiling, we have chosen very simple and efficient dependence testers: the extended GCD test and the single variable per constraint test.
+Currently, we have found these sufficient for our small benchmarks, but we can easily add furthers tests as needed.